dotnet/csharpstandard/standard/classes.md

 Based on the presence or absence of the `get` and `set` accessors, a property is classified as follows:

--  A property that includes both a `get` accessor and a `set` accessor is said to be a ***read-write*** property.
+-  A property that includes both a `get` accessor and a `set` accessor is said to be a ***read-write property***.
--  A property that has only a `get` accessor is said to be a ***read-only*** property.
+-  A property that has only a `get` accessor is said to be a ***read-only property***.
 It is a compile-time error for a read-only property to be the target of an assignment.
--  A property that has only a `set` accessor is said to be a ***write-only*** property.
+-  A property that has only a `set` accessor is said to be a ***write-only property***.
 Except as the target of an assignment, it is a compile-time error to reference a write-only property in an expression.

 > *Note*: The pre- and postfix `++` and `--` operators and compound assignment operators cannot be applied to write-only properties, since these operators read the old value of their operand before they write the new one. *end note*